Request Request Appointment Request Download Our Forms Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 Partial dentures are constructed on a light metal frame with tooth- and gum-colored acrylic.
 Patients attach them to teeth surrounding the gap via metal clasps.
 Removable and light, “partials” help people enjoy good chewing and great aesthetics.
 Rinsed after meals and brushed with a quality ADA-accepted denture paste, partial dentures last for years, but usually require replacement at some point.
 Partial dentures without any metals are also available in certain situations.

-which can be placed directly after tooth extraction.
-These replacements save patients the embarrassment of being without teeth.
+The second is immediate dentures.
+Since they can be placed directly after tooth extraction, these replacements save patients the embarrassment of being without teeth.
 Immediate dentures need refitting or relining as the gums and bone shrink during healing.

-which are anchored by dental implants.
-Dental implants are metal pegs surgically inserted into the jaw bone.
-They may secure fixed or removable dentures.
+The third is overdentures (commonly referred to as “implant dentures” since they are anchored by dental implants).
+In this case, dental implants are surgically inserted into the jawbone to secure fixed or removable dentures.

-While there’s nothing like a full set of natural teeth, Dr. Brian and Dr. Katherine encourage their patients that life with Cumming, GA dentures will work just fine.
-After receiving new dentures, patients can expect a period of adjustment while facial muscles adjust to speaking and eating with the appliance.
-Plus, patients can experience sore spots and some minor discomfort at first, but the dentists adjust full and partial dentures to optimize fit, function and comfort.
+While there’s nothing like a full set of natural teeth, Dr. Brian and Dr. Katherine know that modern dentures are a great alternative.
+After receiving new dentures, patients can expect a period of adjustment while facial muscles adapt to speaking and eating with the appliance.
+Plus, patients can experience sore spots and some minor discomfort at first, but our dentists adjust full and partial dentures to optimize fit, function and comfort.

-Denture patients must practice good oral hygiene at home, rinsing their dentures after eating and brushing with a quality denture paste.
-Also, individuals should carefully brush gums, tongue, hard palate and cheeks gently to remove plaque, freshen breath and stimulate circulation.
+Of course, it’s important for patients with dentures to continue practicing good oral hygiene at home, starting with rinsing their dentures after eating and brushing with a quality denture paste.
+Also, individuals should carefully brush their gums, tongue, hard palate and cheeks gently to remove plaque, freshen breath, and stimulate circulation.
 With attention to hygiene and routine dental exams, dentures last a decade or more.

 If you’re looking for a new denture but aren’t sure what you should expect to pay, there are a few key factors that you will always want to keep in mind ahead of treatment.
 At Dentistry of Windermere, we make use of high-quality materials not only to ensure your denture remains durable, but looks as natural as possible when in use.
 Below, you can learn a bit more detail on how your costs can increase or decrease depending on your specific needs.